randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 ## The Goal

-The main goal of the game was to better understand the preferences and expectations of today's youth and what might the future of health and well being for 20-year-olds be in 2030-2050.
+The main goal of the game was to better understand the preferences and expectations of today's youth and what might be the future of health and wellbeing for adolescents in 2030-2050.
 Another goal was for the game to produce outputs that might inspire science fiction short stories by professional authors that would further share insights generated during the game.

 ## The Game